Zelin-Wu/Zelin-Wu.github.io/_posts/2024-08-09-Enable-Google-Search-Results-for-Static-github-pages.md

 title: 'Enable Google Search Results for Static GitHub pages'
 date: 2024-08-09
 permalink: /posts/2024/08/Enable-Google-Search-Results-for-Static-github-pages/
+excerpt_separator: <!--more-->
 tags:
   - random
   - 2024
 ---

 After configuring the personal github.io page, it is expected that your customized pages will be found using Google search engines.
-However, it is not for granted and in this Blog, we'll show how to achieve this.
+However, it is not for granted and in this Blog, we'll show how to achieve this. <!--more-->

 Begin by testing
 ======